 - Run for office: Students have a big voice at K-State.
 Our Student Governing Association plays a major role in issues across campus and in Manhattan.
 Share your ideas as a member of SGA, or become an ambassador for your college.

 - Lead a club: There are more than 475 clubs and organizations to choose from at K-State, or you can start your own group.

 - Be a tutor: Tutors are the unsung heroes of the leadership world.
-K-State tutors guide fellow students to success at the Academic Assistance Center or in residence hall dining centers.
+K-State tutors guide fellow students to success at the Academic Achievement Center or in residence hall dining centers.

 - Go Greek: Plan service activities, or just get experience leading your peers in a fraternity or sorority.
 K-State Greeks represent about 20 percent of K-State undergrads, but they hold about 65 percent of the leadership positions on campus.